MaiKuraki/EmulationStation-zhcn/README.md

 	find /sys/ -name capacity -exec cat {} \;
     amixer | grep -o 'Left: Playback.*\]'|grep -o '\[.*%'|cut -c 2-3

-one time per sec to get battery info(0-100) and sound level, and use it as percent to crop the width of batteryBar/soundbar.
+one time per sec to get battery info(0-100) and sound level, and use it as percent to crop the width of batterybar/height of soundbar.

 The command is multithreaded and won't slow down rendering.
 But weird command (slower than 1 sec, e.g: find) is still a bad choice.
 A wise way is to use something like "cat xxx" to speed up.